 My name is Henna Inam.
-I founded Transformational Leadership Inc., after a 20-year career to pursue my passion to help women realize their potential to be transformational leaders, and to help organizations develop & retain these leaders.
-My clients drive breakthroughs in innovation, engagement, and growth.
+I founded Transformational Leadership Inc. after a 20-year corporate career to help organizations develop, engage and retain their female talent.
+My company helps women realize their potential to be transformational leaders who drive breakthroughs in innovation, engagement, and growth.
 Here are some ways we can work together:

 1) Executive Coaching for women leaders,

 3) Consulting for more diverse talent pipelines

 To access our free resources, I invite you to join our Facebook community, view videos on Mentor TV, subscribe to the latest blog updates.

 Here’s to you igniting your own fire & keeping it burning!

 Most of us in the U.S. are celebrating Thanksgiving today.
 As I sat down to write what I’m grateful for, here are five things that came up that usually don’t belong on my list.
 And yet, as I thought about each of these they are absolutely essential to my growth as a leader and as a human being.
 Take a quick read. [continue reading]

 At many of my leadership workshops I share my story of starting a company to pursue work that I am passionate about.
 People come up to me afterwards to ask: “how can I earn money pursuing my passion?”
 Some will whisper “I don’t really think this job is what I’m cut out to do”.
 Others worry if they leave the security of their jobs, pursuing their passion will not sustain them financially.
 Many are trying to hold on to their jobs while they pursue their “passion business” on the side.
 I believe all of us yearn to align work with passion.
 Here are five paradigm shifts to do so. [continue reading]